 2013 Subaru BRZ Review

-If you’re looking for track-ready performance in an affordable package, auto writers say that the 2013 Subaru BRZ may be your best bet.
+If you’re looking for track-ready performance in an affordable package, the automotive press says that the 2013 Subaru BRZ may be your best bet.

-Critics are floored by the 2013 Subaru BRZ’s performance.
-Like the Mazda Miata, reviewers are astounded the BRZ's peppy engine, magnificent handling and slick-shifting transmissions.
+Test drivers are floored by the BRZ’s performance.
+Like the Mazda Miata, auto writers are astounded the BRZ's peppy engine, magnificent handling and slick-shifting transmissions.
 Autoblog writes, “There is no doubt about whether the car does what it was built to do - it handles terrifically, it sounds great especially if you're a fan of high-revving fours, it's a solid shifter with either transmission and a pleasant cabin.”

 - "The BRZ is a delightfully fun car; a complete package that combines light weight and great handling with just enough power to have fun -- but not too much that you can only enjoy it for three seconds at a time." -- Automobile Magazine